 Installing Helix

-Explaining all possible ways to install helix is impractical.
-See the official installation instructions from the official helix website.For example, to install it on arch linux:
+To install helix, see the official installation instructions from the official helix website.For example, to install it on arch linux run the following command.

 sudo pacman -S helix